Stages of Foreclosure

 Avoid Rescue Scams: Don’t give someone money who says they can prevent a foreclosure or help you get a loan modification.
 Don’t sign paperwork you aren’t familiar with or sign a deed over to someone who says they will help you.

 Contact a MSHDA approved agency for free assistance.
-Find a Homeownership Counselor.
+Find a Housing Education Counselor.

 Day 2-36: The mortgage payment is due on the 1st.
 If the mortgage is not paid on the 1st, it is considered delinquent on the 2nd.
 If the payment is late, late charges are assessed for each missed payment.
 The Lender/Servicer must make LIVE contact with the homeowners who missed their payment to inform the homeowner about loss mitigation options.